 This easy, dairy free french toast recipe is made with your choice of dairy free milk and eggs.
 Top with maple syrup and vegan butter for a perfect weekend breakfast.
 Makes 12 slices or 6 servings.

-Can you make French toast without milk?
+Can you make French toast with almond milk?

 Since my extra fluffy dairy free pancakes have been such a hit, I figured it was time to show you how to make my other favorite sweet breakfast recipe: no milk French toast.
 It’s been a favorite of mine since I was a kid, and I had never actually made it myself until recently.
 Partially because I would get it at restaurants and partially because we never seemed to have the right kind of bread in the pantry.